-- (1) An employer is required to: - 1) conduct regular internal control of the working environment in the process of which the employer plans, organises and monitors the occupational health and safety situation in the enterprise in accordance with the requirements provided for in this Act or in legislation established on the basis thereof.
-Internal control of the working environment forms an integral part of the operation of an enterprise, and all employees shall be involved in the control which shall be based on the results of a risk assessment of the working environment; - 2) review the organisation of internal control of the working environment annually and analyse its results and, if necessary, adjust measures to the changed situation; - 3) organise risk assessment of the working environment to ascertain working environment hazards, measure their parameters as necessary and assess the risks to the health and safety of an employee, taking account of the gender and age characteristics of the employee, including special risks to the employees specified in sections 10 and 101 of this Act and risks related to the use of workplaces and work equipment and to work organisation.
-Risk assessment results shall be formalised in writing and they shall be retained for 55 years; [RT I 2009, 5, 35 entry into force 01.07.2009] - 4) based on a risk assessment of the working environment, prepare a written action plan designating the activities organised in all fields of activities and at all management levels of the enterprise to prevent or reduce employees' health risks, and the schedule and executors thereof, and allocate the necessary resources; [RT I 2007, 3, 11 entry into force 01.03.2007] - 5) organise a new risk assessment of the working environment if the working conditions have changed, the work equipment or technology has been changed or upgraded, if new information has become evident concerning the effect of a hazard on human health, if the risk level has changed as compared with the original level due to an accident or a dangerous situation or if an occupational health doctor has established a work-related illness of an employee in the course of a medical examination; - [RT I 2007, 3, 11 entry into force 01.03.2007] - 51) ensure that only an employee who has received appropriate special instruction or special training works in a danger area or that work is performed under the supervision of such employee; [RT I 2007, 3, 11 entry into force 01.03.2007] - 52) notify a minor and a legal representative of a minor under 15 years of age of risks related to the work of the minor and of the measures implemented for the protection of his or her safety and health; [RT I 2007, 3, 11 entry into force 01.03.2007] - 6) notify the employees, through working environment representatives, members of the working environment council and employees' trustees, of hazards, of the results of risk assessments of the working environment and of the measures to be implemented in order to prevent damage to health; - 61) apply measures provided for in employment contracts and collective agreements to prevent damage to the health of an employee and neutralise the effect of the hazards specified in sections 6-9 of this Act; - 62) organise the provision of occupational health services and bear the costs related thereto; - 7) organise, pursuant to the procedure provided for in this Act or other Acts or in legislation established on the basis thereof, the provision of medical examinations for employees whose health may be affected, in the course of the work process, by a working environment hazard or the nature of the work, and bear the costs related thereto.
-The procedure for medical examinations of employees shall be established by the minister responsible for the area; - [RT I 2009, 5, 35 entry into force 01.07.2007] - 71) organise, pursuant to the procedure established by the minister responsible for the area on the basis of clause 7) of this subsection, the provision of medical examinations for employees who work during night-time for at least three hours of their daily working time or at least one-third of their annual working time, before they start night work as well as with regular intervals during work, and bear the costs related thereto; [RT I 2009, 5, 35 entry into force 01.07.2007] - 8) designate employees in the enterprise for the provision of first aid, taking account of the size of the enterprise and division into structural units, and arrange training for them at the employer's expense.
-In the case of an enterprise which comprises several structural units on separate territories, or in the case of shift work, at least one employee who has completed first aid training must be present in each structural unit or in each shift; [RT I 2007, 3, 11 - entry into force 01.03.2007]
+(1) An employer is required to:

+1) conduct regular internal control of the working environment in the process of which the employer plans, organises and monitors the occupational health and safety situation in the enterprise in accordance with the requirements provided for in this Act or in legislation established on the basis thereof.
+Internal control of the working environment forms an integral part of the operation of an enterprise, and all employees shall be involved in the control which shall be based on the results of a risk assessment of the working environment; 2) review the organisation of internal control of the working environment annually and analyse its results and, if necessary, adjust measures to the changed situation;

+3) organise risk assessment of the working environment to ascertain working environment hazards, measure their parameters as necessary and assess the risks to the health and safety of an employee, taking account of the gender and age characteristics of the employee, including special risks to the employees specified in sections 10 and $10^{1}$ of this Act and risks related to the use of workplaces and work equipment and to work organisation.
+Risk assessment results shall be formalised in writing and they shall be retained for 55 years; [RT I 2009, 5, 35 - entry into force 01.07.2009]

+4) based on a risk assessment of the working environment, prepare a written action plan designating the activities organised in all fields of activities and at all management levels of the enterprise to prevent or reduce employees' health risks, and the schedule and executors thereof, and allocate the necessary resources; [RT I 2007, 3, 11 - entry into force 01.03.2007]

+5) organise a new risk assessment of the working environment if the working conditions have changed, the work equipment or technology has been changed or upgraded, if new information has become evident concerning the effect of a hazard on human health, if the risk level has changed as compared with the original level due to an accident or a dangerous situation or if an occupational health doctor has established a workrelated illness of an employee in the course of a medical examination;

+$5^{1}$ ) ensure that only an employee who has received appropriate instruction or training works in a danger area or that work is performed under the supervision of such employee;

+$5^{2}$ ) notify a minor and a legal representative of a minor under 15 years of age of risks related to the work of the minor and of the measures implemented for the protection of his or her safety and health;

+6) notify the employees, the working environment council, working environment representatives and other representatives of employees of hazards, of the results of risk assessments of the working environment and of the measures to be implemented in order to prevent damage to health;

+$6^{1}$ ) apply measures provided for in employment contracts and collective agreements to prevent damage to the health of an employee and neutralise the effect of the hazards specified in sections 6-9 of this Act;

+$6^2$ ) organise the provision of occupational health services and cover the costs related thereto;

+7) organise medical examinations of employees;

+7) [repealed - RT I, 12.06.2018, 3 - entry into force 01.01.2019]

-9) ensure access by all employees to first aid equipment.
-First aid equipment shall be kept in an easily accessible place that is marked in a required manner;
+8) ensure access by all employees to first aid and first aid equipment in the workplace; [RT I, 12.06.2018, 3 - entry into force 01.01.2019] 9) [repealed - RT I, 12.06.2018, 3 - entry into force 01.01.2019]